konskons11/FungID/Readme.md

 TRAIN MODE: For training a model with the images of interest.

 TEST MODE: For testing a pre-trained model on the desired images for classification.
+We highly recommend downloading and using the [latest pre-trained model](https://github.com/konskons11/FungID/blob/main/Models/Ref_model.h5) from our team.

 ![FungID main screen](https://i.imgur.com/DYFzYqH.png "FungID main screen")